mansam/fossbox/content/Jenn-sugar.md

 Author: Jenn
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Here are some cool sugar applications that I did some research on: ...
+Summary: Here are some cool sugar applications that I did some research on:  Etoys 113: “Media authoring environment with graphical scripting for children of all ages.
+Aren't we all children?”
+I love this idea.
+This is a great way to create stories through interacting with visuals.
+I also like that is aimed at a young age group.
+Pretty fun!
+Grid Paint 1: “A simple paint activity for kids to draw pictures using a grid of triangles.
+Be expressive using just colored triangles: now everyone could be an art ...

 Here are some cool sugar applications that I did some research on: